Questions (and Answers) About Children and Teens and COVID-19 Vaccines

 Why should my child get vaccinated against COVID-19?

-How do I know the vaccine is safe for my child?
+How do I know the vaccines are safe for my child?

 Do children get a different dose than adults do?

-Will my child experience side effects?
+Will the vaccine have side effects?

 Will my child need a booster shot?